AdobeDocs/workfront.en/help/workfront-basics/tips-tricks-and-troubleshooting/definitions-pti-dates.md

-# Overview of the Project, Task, and Issue dates in *Adobe Workfront*
+# Overview of the Project, Task, and Issue dates in `Adobe Workfront`

-This article provides definitions to the most common dates associated with projects, tasks, and issues in *Workfront*.
-The images included here are examples of where the dates display in&nbsp;*Workfront* and they are not exhaustive.
+This article provides definitions to the most common dates associated with projects, tasks, and issues in `Workfront`.
+The images included here are examples of where the dates display in  `Workfront` and they are not exhaustive.
 There are other areas that display the dates.&nbsp;All dates are also visible in project, task, and issue reports and lists.

 For information about reports and lists, see the following articles: